OctopusDeploy/docs/docs/api-and-integration/tentacle.exe-command-line/server-comms.md

 ---
 title: Server comms
+description: Using the Tentacle.exe command line executable to configure how the Tentacle communicates with the Octopus Server.
 ---

-Configure how the Tentacle communicates with an Octopus server
+Configure how the Tentacle communicates with an Octopus Server

 **Server communication options**